JSpeedie/CSCD58-Final-Project/README.md

 You will interface with the server through the client, you cannot run any commands on the server side, but you will see some output that might be helpful.

+To test, you may want to copy a variety of files into both your `basic-FTP-Client-Server/bin/ftpserver/` directory (for the client to access) and into your `basic-FTP-Client-Server/bin/ftpserver/` directory (for the client to put).
+Once you've done that (which you can do while the client and server are running), go to your terminal that is running `ftpclient` and begin any of the following tests:

+## 1. Client GET
+1. From your ftpclient terminal, type `ls` at the prompt and hit enter to see what files the server has.
+2. To retrieve a file from the server, type `get <filename>` and wait to receive the file.
+3. It should appear (byte for byte identical to the original on the server, in content and name) in your `basic-FTP-Client-Server/bin/ftpclient` directory!

+## 2. Client PUT
+1. If you are running the ftpclient, press Ctrl+C to kill the process.
+From your `basic-FTP-Client-Server/bin/ftpclient` directory, run the shell command `ls` to see what files your client has access to.
+Then startup the client again with the command: `./ftpclient <server-ip>
+   <server-listen-port>`
+2. From your ftpclient terminal, type `ls` at the prompt and hit enter to see what files the server has (we don't want to overwrite any of them!)
+3. To put a file from the server, type `get <local-filename>` (where `<local-filename>` is  one of the filenames printed by the shell command `ls` in step 1) and wait to receive the file.
+4. It should appear (byte for byte identical to the original on the server, in content and name) in your `basic-FTP-Client-Server/bin/ftpclient` directory!

+## TODO: show encryption? show parallelization? show compression? how? through wireshark?

 # Client Interface Commands